Waahan/FirstGame/README.md

 First Game
 ----------

 My first project in c++. based off https://www.parallelrealities.co.uk/tutorials/.
 I try to use camel case, RAII and 4 space indentation in the project as much as possible.
+Errors are reported using std::cerr.
+There are no exceptions other than the standard library ones.

 To use build you should just have to download the dependencies below.
 And cmake will do the rest.